Your Padua trip starts here! Explore historic sites, local markets, and eat the delicious Italian food. These are the most beautiful Padua sights.

 Torre dell’Orologio is the most striking building in Piazza dei Signori.
 This beautiful clock tower is one of the most famous spots in the city.
 This tower dates back to 1430 and is known for its beautiful astronomical clock, which not only shows the time but also displays the day of the week, moon phase, and zodiacal positions.
 You can climb the tower and learn more about this building (and Padua) in the accompanying museum.

 Go shopping on Via Umberto I.

 Italy is the land of fashion and design, so every Italian city has at least one great shopping street.
-In Padua, it is Via Umberto I, where modern shops alternate with historic old buildings.
+Want to go shopping in Padua?
+Then head to Via Umberto I, where modern stores alternate with historic old buildings.
 There are also many coffee shops and eateries here for a quick lunch.

 Wander through the Jewish Quarter